1944 Alabama Crimson Tide football team: Kentucky

 At the Cramton Bowl, the Crimson Tide shutout the Wildcats 41–0 for their first conference victory of the season.
 Harry Gilmer scored the first touchdown for Alabama on a 41-yard run for a 7–0 lead after the first.
 In the second, Gilmer scored again on a short run and threw touchdown passes to George Albright and Hugh Morrow for a 27–0 halftime lead.
 John Hite was then responsible for the final two touchdowns of the game with his six-yard pass to Ralph Jones and his 41-yard interception return.
-The victory improved Alabama's all-time record against Kentucky 21–1–1.